solana-foundation/developer-content/content/courses/token-extensions/permanent-delegate.md

   - Create a mint with a permanent delegate
   - Explain the use cases of permanent delegate
   - Experiment with the rules of the extension
+description:
+  "Create a token than can be permanently transferred or burned by a particular account."
 ---

 # Summary